radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/C/Cfilehandling.md

 ---
 # File Handling
-> A files is a container in computer storage devices used for storing data.
+A file is a container in computer storage devices used for storing data.

 >[!INFO|ttl-c no-i]- Why do we need File Handling in C?
 >- There are times when the output generated out of a program after its compilation and running do not serve our intended purpose.